Paddy the Pigeon evaded bad weather and falcons released by the Germans to bring the news of D-Day back to England.

-The only Irish animal to ever be awarded the Dickin Medal, the animal equivalent of Britain's Victoria Cross, is being remembered this week on the 75th anniversary of his heroic flight across the English Channel.
+The only Irish animal to ever be awarded the Dickin Medal, the animal equivalent of Britain's Victoria Cross, was remembered in 2019 on the 75th anniversary of his heroic flight across the English Channel.

 Paddy the Pigeon, who was hatched in Co Antrim, was the fastest of the flock when he was released on June 6, 1944, to deliver the news of the successful D-Day landings back to England.